joaopaulomendes95/goworkout/README.md

 - https://github.com/tailwindlabs/tailwindcss
 - https://github.com/neovim/neovim

+Some way or another, these projects were either used as a reference or inspiration

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.